albertbahia/wdi_june_2014/w02/d04/INSTRUCTOR/wdi_closure_db/wdi_closure_exercise.md

 NOTE: From this point on, you should NOT use explicit id numbers in your queries.
 You should be using JOINs instead.

+- Get a list of all students, including which cohort they are in, and its start_date
 - Find all students in the cohort called 'Closure'
 - Find all students in the cohort which started on June 16, 2014
 - Find all students in the 'Closure' cohort who like the color orange.

 - Find all the lessons taught by 'McK'
-- Find all the lessons taught by 'McK' in week 1.
+- Find all the lessons taught by 'McK' in week 2.

 - Find out how many lessons each instructor in 'Closure' taught in week 1.
   (Note: this should be 3 separate queries, each one using one of our names.)

+- Write a query that returns a list classrooms, and also includes just the name of the cohort in the classroom currently.
+- Write a query that returns a list classrooms that are empty.
+(Hint, a join may not be the best option for this one.)

 BONUS:
 Hint: you may need to join three tables together for some queries below:
-- Find all the lessons taught by instructors teaching the 'Openess' cohort.
+- Find all the lessons taught by instructors teaching the 'Closure' cohort.
 - Find all students taught by 'Adam' (no looking up my id and using it in your query)
 - Find all hilarious hipchat gifs posted by students in 'Closure'
-- Find all hilarious hipchat gifs posted by students in 'Closure' before 'June 15th, 2014'
+- Find all hilarious hipchat gifs posted by students in 'Closure' before 'June 12th, 2014'
 - Find all non-hilarious hipchat gifs posted by students in 'Openess'

 - Find out how many lessons each instructor taught in week 1.